zio/zio/docs/datatypes/core/zio/error-management.md

     ZIO.succeed(a / b)
 ```

 2. We can divide the first number by the second.
-In the case of zero for the second number, we use `ZIO.die` to kill the effect by sending a signal of `ArithmeticException` as the defect signal:
+In the case of zero for the second number, we use `ZIO.die` to kill the effect by sending a signal of `ArithmeticException` as a defect:

 ```scala mdoc:compile-only
 import zio._